VirtualCave/containers-lab/Kubernetes/00-Local-Installation/README.md

 ## Section complete....

-Now we have our cluster ready, we can continue with the lab by provisioning some [_pods_](../01-Pods/README.md).
+Now we have our cluster ready, we can continue with the lab by creating some [_namespaces_](../01-Namespaces/README.md).